DawievLill/DataScience-871/README.md

 ## Resources

+An alternative to the shell notes that I linked would be the following

+- [Shell] Software Carpentry.
+The Unix Shell. https://swcarpentry.github.io/shell-novice/

 For a good introduction to Julia I would recommend,

 - [Julia] QuantEcon.
 Getting Started with Julia. https://julia.quantecon.org/getting_started_julia/index.html
 - [Julia] Paul Soderlind.
 Julia Tutorial. https://github.com/PaulSoderlind/JuliaTutorial
 - [Julia] Ben Lauwens and Allen Downey (2018).
 Think Julia: How to Think Like a Computer Scientist. https://benlauwens.github.io/ThinkJulia.jl/latest/book.html

+For data science components in R and Julia we will use,

+- [R] Grant McDermott (2021).
+Data Science for Economists and Other Animals. https://grantmcdermott.com/ds4e/index.html
+- [Julia] Jose Storopoli, Rik Huijzer and Lazaro Alonso (2021).
+Julia Data Science. https://juliadatascience.io.

-For the data science basics and machine learning we will be using material from the following resources (I am providing some resources in R, Python and Julia)
+For the machine learning we will be using material from the following resources

-- [Shell] Software Carpentry.
-The Unix Shell. https://swcarpentry.github.io/shell-novice/
 - [R] Bradley Boehmke and Brandon Greenwell (2021).
 Hands-on Machine Learning with R. https://bradleyboehmke.github.io/HOML/
-- [Julia] Jose Storopoli, Rik Huijzer and Lazaro Alonso (2021).
-Julia Data Science. https://juliadatascience.io.
 - [Julia] Data Science Tutorials in Julia. https://juliaai.github.io/DataScienceTutorials.jl/

-For the more advanced portion we will mostly use,
+Finally, for the SQL component we will reference the following,

-- [R] Grant McDermott (2021).
-Data Science for Economists and Other Animals. https://grantmcdermott.com/ds4e/index.html
 - [SQL] Software Carpentry.
 Databases and SQL. https://swcarpentry.github.io/sql-novice-survey/

-We might use some other resources, but I will reference them as we continue.
+Other resources might also be used, check the reading list for each of the lectures.